LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - In DMR mode, pressing the **Star** key toggles between *TimeSlot 1* and *TimeSlot 2* and sets this as the Timeslot override.

 To clear a Timeslot override, press and hold the **Star** key.

+### Automatic setting of Talkgroup/PrivateCall and Timeslot in DMR mode

+When in DMR mode, if the DMR filter is turned off, it's possible to automatically set the radio to the right Talkgroup (even if it's **not** in the TG list or defined as the channel's contact) while receiving:

+ - While receiving, click the SK2 button once, the radio will set Talkgroup override by itself.

+*Note:*

+- If the Timeslot filter is turned off, it will be also overriden;

+To clear the overrides, see [Changing Timeslot in DMR mode](#changing-timeslot-in-dmr-mode) and [Manual TalkGroup number entry](#manual-talkgroup-number-entry) sections.

 ### Changing bandwidth in FM mode